-Deploying a function in an App Service Environment is currently the only way to have a static inbound and outbound IP for your function.
+Deploying a function in an App Service Environment is the primary way to have static inbound and outbound IP addresses for your functions.
 For details on using an App Service Environment, start with the article Create and use an internal load balancer with an App Service Environment.

 How do I restrict internet access to my function?